thunfisch987/SimplePipes/README.md

 ## Existing Pipes (SimplePipes.utils)

-Alphabetical list of available pipes; when several names are listed for a given pipe, these are aliases.
+List of available pipes; when several names are listed for a given pipe, these are aliases.

 ```python
 | out